-West Gaudiani in her newest work West continues her exploration of the tensions of place and belonging.
+West In West, Gaudiani continues her exploration of the tensions of place and belonging.
 She employs a framing device evolved from her earlier works Forty Eight States and Frontier States.
 Here in West, she frames the passing landscape with hints of curtain, window, and train interior.
 Each image becomes a theater proscenium, with viewer and photographer in the audience.
 The curtain is raised on landscapes with long perspectives and the viewer is invited in to the “performance” and distanced from it at the same time.
 Where do we belong?
 The train takes on broader meaning.
-A train is always between destinations, and its passengers […]
+A train is always between destinations, and its passengers are on […]

 Forty Eight States II Forty Eight States II is a departure from the moody black-and-white images of Forty Eight States.
 The sensual, saturated colors of Spring and Winter in II lend a heightened reality to the passing terrain, in and out of focus.
 Even if we do not belong to these places, it is as though they belong to us, memorialized in photograph.
 Gaudiani’s use of the train window places the viewer inside the train, almost inside the camera, and frames the fleeting landscapes, fixing them in individual dioramas.